ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 ...
 ```

-This second method gives as the freedom to use Bundler if present and not use it if not, and it also saves use from using `bundle exec` before every command.
+This second method gives us the freedom to use Bundler if present and not use it if not, and it also saves use from having to use `bundle exec` before every command.

-#### Sometimes Rails Command is not Found
+### Sometimes `rails` Command is not Found

-I just said that a Rails app calls `Bundler.require` so adding the `bundle exec` prefix is not needed, but probably we all had this issue where we want to run `rails s` or `rails c` and it won't find the `rails` command and then we have to run it using `bundle exec rails ...` anyway.
+I just said that a Rails app calls `Bundler.require` so adding the `bundle exec` prefix is not needed, but probably we all had this issue where we want to run `rails s` or `rails c` and it won't find the `rails` command, and then we have to run it using `bundle exec rails ...` anyway.

 This is happens because the system can't find the `rails` command.
-Similar to Ruby's `$LOAD_PATH` array, our system has a `PATH` environment variable to look for the commands we want to run. `bundle` executable is installed in the same folder as the `ruby` executable, but `rails` executable may be in a different directory that's not in the paths the `PATH` env variable lists.
+Similar to Ruby's `$LOAD_PATH` array, our system has a `PATH` environment variable to look for the commands we want to run. `bundle` executable is installed in the same directory as the `ruby` executable, but `rails` executable may be in a different one that's not in the paths the `PATH` env variable lists.

 In those cases we have three options:
 - add the missing path to the `PATH` env variable